 The context in which social policy choices are made needs to be examined.
 For example, historically there have been lists of clients waiting to receive services, and providers are requesting higher rates to care for existing consumers and to make investments in quality.
 It was anticipated that, for DDA, this conflict between improving services to existing clients versus serving more clients would begin to be resolved by the Governor's waiting list reduction initiative.
 In the current fiscal year there are no funds specifically targeted for the reduction of the waiting list.
-DDA reported that, as of July 1, 2005, there were 15,031 individuals waiting for one or more basic services and that the number of service requests was 26,299.
+DDA reported that, as of July 1, 2005 there were 15,031 individuals waiting for one or more basic services and that the number of service requests was 26,299.
+As of July 1, 2007 these numbers had increased to 16,356 individuals and 29,532 service requests.